styled-icons/styled-icons/README.md

 The MIT License - see `LICENSE`.

+The Boxicons are licensed under the [CC BY 4.0 License](https://boxicons.com/get-started#license).

 The Font Awesome icons are licensed under the [CC BY 4.0 License](https://github.com/FortAwesome/Font-Awesome/blob/master/LICENSE.txt).

 The Feather icons are licensed under the [MIT License](https://github.com/feathericons/feather/blob/master/LICENSE).